Skullybutcher/Bharatbuilds/docs/impact-dashboard.md

 ## Counting discipline

 Behavioral counts (wrong_rejections, unnecessary_burdens, …) count
-**representative verified witnesses** — one per failure mode — not affected people.
+**representative verified witnesses**, one per failure mode, not affected people.
 Never present "1 wrong rejection" as "only one person affected".
 Population-scale impact belongs to the cohort section, and even that cohort is
 synthetic: broader impact must come from explicitly supplied real data.